evertjr/mass-renamer-extension/README.md

 - Always double-check your changes before saving
 - Use with caution in large projects to avoid unintended consequences
 - Consider using version control for additional safety when performing bulk operations

+## Settings

+- `massRenamer.deleteEmptyFolders`: When enabled, the extension deletes folders that become empty after a mass rename operation.
+Only folders that were moved-from by the extension are considered, and they are removed only if empty.
+Default: `false`.

 ## Issues and Contribution